jooc13/morse/morse-backend/README.md

 ## Running Locally

-You need Docker Desktop with Kubernetes, Helm, and an Anthropic API key.
+You need Docker Desktop with Kubernetes, Helm, and a Google Gemini API key.

 ```bash
 cd morse-backend